Kloudations/Kloudations/README.md

 I go by the names Kitt, Kittster, Kittsora, Zera, Kitters, Klouded/Kloudy(?), Glowskitt/Glowspee, and Kittkat.
 Yeah, lotta "Kitts", ain't there.
 Closest friends can call me Korryn.

 I dislike copying/taking hard inspo.
 Vice versa as well.
-But if I end up having a similar morph/skin similar to any of yours, varying on mood, then I could change its design.
+But if I end up having a similar morph/skin to any of yours, varying on mood, then I could change its design.
 No harm done.

 Fandom interests (most of which I don't really know a lot about)